-7.1.5.
+6.1.5.
 Concentration of exposures to industries and geographical markets, with assessment of the concentration risk

-As at the 31st of December 2022, the 'Generation and supply of electricity, gas, steam, hot water and air for air conditioning systems', 'Real estate activities' and 'Wholesale trade, except of motor vehicles and motorcycles' sectors had significant shares in the lending portfolio of the Bank of 12.7%, 11.0% and 8.8%, respectively.
+As at the 31st of December 2022, the 'Generation and supply of electricity, gas, steam, hot water and air for air conditioning systems' and 'Real estate activities' sectors had significant shares in the lending portfolio of the Group of 12.7% and 11.1%, respectively.